 Education at St. Michael’s reflects our distinctive Christian character and makes a strong contribution to the pupils’ spiritual, moral, social and cultural development.
 It also reflects and promotes the school’s Christian values which encourage respect for all cultures and faiths and those of no faith.
 We wish to respond to the diverse range of gifts and abilities found within our community, so that each individual may be helped to grow in confidence, knowledge and awareness.
 Excellence, enjoyment and high personal achievement will always be pursued.

 The purpose of Religious Education is to enable pupils to become religiously literate; to have the ability to hold balanced and informed conversations about religions and beliefs.
-Spirituality is supported and encouraged in all our children and promoted across the curriculum - see the school curriculum statement for further details.
+Spirituality is supported and encouraged in all our children and promoted across the curriculum.

 St. Michael’s is a Church of England Voluntary Aided School and as such its Religious Education curriculum is required by law to be determined by the Governors in accordance with the Trust Deed.